RoboDK/Plug-In-Interface/PluginAppLoader/Apps/BoxSpawner/README.md

 # Box Spawner

-The Box Spawner App for RoboDK let's you programmatically add box objects in your RoboDK Station.
+The Box Spawner App for RoboDK lets you programmatically add box objects in your RoboDK Station.
 You can customize the spawner location, box parameters, and request a new box from a RoboDK Program.
 Multiple spawner location are supported by providing a spawner ID in your program call.